 U. of Michigan International Institute Predissertation Research Grant for research, 2003

 U. of Michigan Graduate Fellowship, 2001-2005

-I welcome inquires from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: architecture and body, healing spaces, domestic interior, textiles in the nineteenth and twentieth centuries.
+She welcomes inquires from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: architecture and body, healing spaces, domestic interior, housing since the Enlightenment.